 Applications for Fall 2020

-We know how much time you’ve spent trying to find a good fit for college.
-We’re looking for students who are the right fit, too.
+We know how much time you’ve spent trying to find the right college.
+We’re looking for students who can add to our community too.
 In our admission process, we want to bring together students who are going to do great things—to strive for more as individuals and as a class.

 By the Numbers